zak-45/WLEDVideoSync/README.md

     - available actions:  Cancel cast, to stop this cast Snapshot, take a picture from running cast.
-Image will be stored into cast BUFFER Stop Preview, close preview window
+Image will be stored into cast BUFFER Stop Preview, close preview window Change IP address, stream to a different DDP device and if set to 127.0.0.1: suspend stream

 - DESKTOP PARAMS:
   - Manage DESKTOP parameters.
 Screen to manage DESKTOP parameters, see images into BUFFER and MULTICAST information.